 Intelligence revealed he had attempted to buy a car bomb which he wanted to use to kill his parents, fearing they would interfere in his relationship.

-According to police, he thought his parents would try to force him to end it, although it is not known why his parents disapproved of the girl.
+According to police, he thought his parents would try to force him to end it, although it is not known why his mother disapproved of the girl.